-Your students will love these two roll a story writing prompts (designed for reluctant writers).
+Your students will love these two winter roll a story writing prompts (designed for reluctant writers).
 These activities are perfect for literacy lessons, writing centers and writer’s workshop.
 They are also a great no prep lesson for substitute teachers during December, January, and February!

 Do you have reluctant writers in your classroom?

 You know, the kids who have an empty page in front of them and say –

 - ‘I can’t think of anything to write’

 - ‘I can’t decide what to write about’

 I’ve been there and I wanted to tear my hair out in frustration!